V1RVSE/snapchat-report-2025/Lex-Snapchat Sugar Mommy Scam.md

 - Scam attempt avoided
 - Report submitted to the FTC and FBI IC3
 - Full Snapchat log not preserved due to account block
-- Key artifacts retaned (redacted in private copy)
+- Key artifacts retained (redacted in private copy)

 ### Reflections
 - Missed chance to document **full** Snapchat logs